ricksouth/FAB-Library/README.md

 <br/><br/>

-### 4. Add the following lines to the bottom of mods.toml in your META-INF folder:
+### 4. Add the following lines to the bottom of mods.toml in your META-INF folder, replace YOURMODID with your mod's id:
 [[dependencies.YOURMODID]]\
     modId="fablibrary" \
     mandatory=true \